-- (1) each Qualified Loan must be secured by a fee simple mortgage or a mortgage on a leasehold the remaining term of which is at least five years longer than the amortization period of the Qualified Loan, with a first lien on agricultural real estate, which we define as a parcel or parcels of land, which may be improved by buildings or other structures permanently affixed to the parcel or parcels, that: - · are used for the production of one or more agricultural commodities; and - · consist of at least five acres or produce annual receipts of at least \$5,000; - (2) the agricultural real estate securing each Qualified Loan must be located within the United States; - (3) the borrower under each Qualified Loan must be: - a citizen or national of the United States or an alien lawfully admitted for permanent residence in the United States; or
+- (1) each Qualified Loan must be secured by a fee simple mortgage or a mortgage on a leasehold the remaining term of which is at least five years longer than the amortization period of the Qualified Loan, with a first lien on agricultural real estate, which we define as a parcel or parcels of land, which may be improved by buildings or other structures permanently affixed to the parcel or parcels, that: - · are used for the production of one or more agricultural commodities; and - · consist of at least five acres or produce annual receipts of at least \$5,000; - (2) the agricultural real estate securing each Qualified Loan must be located within the United States; - (3) the borrower under each Qualified Loan must be: - · a citizen or national of the United States or an alien lawfully admitted for permanent residence in the United States; or - · a private corporation or partnership whose members, stockholders or partners holding a majority interest in the corporation or partnership are citizens or nationals of the United States or aliens lawfully admitted for permanent residence in the United States;

-- a private corporation or partnership whose members, stockholders or partners holding a majority interest in the corporation or partnership are citizens or nationals of the United States or aliens lawfully admitted for permanent residence in the United States; - (4) the borrower under each Qualified Loan must have training or farming experience sufficient to ensure a reasonable likelihood of repayment of the loan according to its terms: - (5) each Qualified Loan may be an existing or newly originated mortgage loan that conforms to the requirements set forth in Farmer Mac's program guides; and - (6) as adjusted for inflation as of December 6, 2000, the principal amount of a Qualified Loan may not exceed: - \$3.75 million if it is secured by more than one thousand acres of agricultural real estate; or; - \$10 million if it is secured by one thousand acres or less of agricultural real estate.
+- (4) the borrower under each Qualified Loan must have training or farming experience sufficient to ensure a reasonable likelihood of repayment of the loan according to its terms; and - (5) each Qualified Loan may be an existing or newly originated mortgage loan that conforms to the requirements set forth in Farmer Mac's program guides.

+The principal amount of a Qualified Loan secured by agricultural real estate of more than one thousand acres may not exceed \$3.5 million, as adjusted for inflation as of October 31, 1998.